Taking the Security out of Security Questions

 A security system is only as strong as the weakest point and this weakest point tends to be the bit where a human is involved (putting your password on a sticky note attached to your screen, for example).
 As a programmer, there are some things you just can't protect against, and human failure is one of them (Velociraptors are another).
 However, developers could at least try to make it a bit harder for people to break into other users' accounts.

 I came across the following scenario a few weeks ago when attempting to sign up to a new system.
-Imagine the scene, you've come up with a really secure password.
-You're happy that it would take someone a very long time to break such a password, and you haven't noted it down anywhere.
+Imagine the scene if you will, you've come up with a really secure password, you're happy that it would take someone a very long time to break such a password, and you haven't noted it down anywhere.
 Now the website you've signed up to is asking you to enter answers to some security questions in case you forget your password.
 Questions like "What was the name of your first pet?".
 You only have 4 different questions to choose from, and you have to pick at least two.
 It is mandatory to provide an answer.

 This scenario is not as far fetched as you might first imagine, behold the following image!

-I won't name and shame where this screenshot comes from, but it's from a product that's live and out there in the wild (and I should point out, not associated to anything I've worked on).
+I won't name and shame where this screenshot comes from, but it's from a product that's live, out there in the wild and worryingly also deals with money (and I should point out, not associated to anything I've worked on).

 If you have any sort of sense at all, you'll see why this is a very bad idea.